-Mathilda's mood instantly transformed from fiercely defensive to exquisitely tender as she turned to him and rolled up his blood-soaked sleeve.
+Mathilda's mood instantly transformed from fiercely defensive to exquisitely tender as she and so the girls-most in their early teens-were turned to him and rolled up his blood-soaked sleeve.
 She found her mark with the needle and sunk the rewards of Pip's hard work into her lover's thinning vein.